azmans-kitchen/Neutron-transport/MOC/readme.txt

 	->...\MOC\benchmark_examples\2_multi_group_one_dimension\URR-3-0-IN
 	->...\MOC\benchmark_examples\3_one_group_two_dimension\one_group_eigenvalue_problem

-To achieve optimum result with parallelization, set the number of azimuthal divisions as an integer multiple of 4*cores
+To achieve optimum result with parallelization, set the number of azimuthal divisions as an integer multiple of 4*cores.

+If a parallel execution is not completed, kill the individual python processes in th task manager

 Please see the reference for each of the benchmarks provided there.